-How to fix Ubuntu getting stuck on the boot screen?
+How to fix Ubuntu Linux getting stuck on the boot screen?

-The operating system getting stuck at bootup is a bothersome issue as it prevents you from accessing any application on your PC.
+If your Ubuntu operating system is getting stuck at the boot process, it is a serious issue as it prevents you from accessing anything on your PC.
 As we cannot access the OS, we are left with the BIOS and the bootloader, which can be a bit complex for an average user.
 Ubuntu is a stable operating system, but as it is very forgiving in terms of superuser privileges, sometimes one might mess up with the system files unintentionally, which causes issues like this.
+Possibility of this error increases if you dual boot your system, specially with Windows 10 or 11.

 In this guide, we will discuss the issue along with its potential fixes or workarounds.